Claims and Counterclaims Examples

 Types of Counterclaims:

-Under the Federal Rules of Civil Procedure, the rules for Federal Courts in the United State, there are two types of counterclaims—compulsory and permissive.
+Under the Federal Rules of Civil Procedure, the rules for Federal Courts in the United States, there are two types of counterclaims: compulsory and permissive.
 The distinction is important in a few situations, partially for establishing federal jurisdiction over the claim and for determining whether a party lost the right to bring the claim if they did not bring it as a counterclaim.

 Compulsory:

-Compulsory counterclaims are claims that must be brought at the same time as the claim or any right to bring the claim is lost.
+Compulsory counterclaims must be brought simultaneously as the claim or any right to bring the claim is lost.
 This means that if a compulsory counterclaim is not brought as a counterclaim, the defendant cannot bring the claim in a later suit.
 These claims are often ones that could affect the outcome of the original claim.
 Oftentimes, they will be brought up as defenses to the claim, so it is often necessary to litigate them as a counterclaim to decide all the related issues at one time.
 Under the Federal Rules of Civil Procedure, Rule 13(a), the four elements of a compulsory counterclaim are:

 • Subject Matter: For a counterclaim to be compulsory, the counterclaim needs to “arise out of the same transaction or occurrence that is the subject matter of the opposing party’s claim.”
-This means that the claims need to be concerning the same event or series of events.
+This means the claims must concern the same or a series of events.
 In the example above, Delia’s counterclaim for the $900 arises from the same transaction as Patti’s claims for delivery and lost profits.
 The damage to the truck does not.

-• New Parties: A compulsory counterclaim cannot add new parties that the court cannot establish personal jurisdiction over.
-This usually will not happen in cases where one defendant counterclaims against the plaintiff and does not involve any other parties.
+• New Parties: A compulsory counterclaim cannot add new parties over which the court cannot establish personal jurisdiction.
+This usually does not happen in cases where one defendant counterclaims against the plaintiff and does not involve any other parties.
 The example above would not be affected by this rule.

 If these elements are fulfilled, a claim is compulsory.
 From the example, the claim for the $900 would be compulsory.